 If you decline to elect an ICUBA Retiree Health Plan after separation, you will not be able to enroll at a later time.

-If you retire before attaining age 65 you will be offered the ICUBA Retiree Health Plan1 or the option to continue coverage under COBRA.
-You can also explore options on the Health Care Marketplace.
-ICUBA provides access to a private Marketplace Exchange where you can compare available plans and review your options before making a decision.
+If you retire before attaining age 65 you will be offered the ICUBA Retiree Health Plan or the option to continue coverage under COBRA.
+You can also explore options on a public or private marketplace exchange.

 Your spouse or domestic partner: If your spouse or domestic partner is age 65 or older he/she will be offered a choice to remain on the ICUBA Retiree Health Plan or switch to the ICUBA Retiree Medicare Supplemental Plan.